Note: This extension is not associated with RSS Menu from e dot studios, or any similarly-named application.

 - Under some circumstances, resizing the Safari window can cause RSS menu items to stop working.
 If this happens to you, go to Safari Preferences and disable the extension, then re-enable it.

-- In Safari v8 and newer, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:
+- In Safari 8, 9 or 10, when you try to open a feed in your RSS application, you will see an alert message asking if you want to add the feed to your Shared Links:

 Click Cancel to continue opening the feed in your RSS application.